Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 35

-Han’s net worth stands at around USD 1.1 billion (INR 9078 crores approx), and he sources most of his fortune from shares in Juneyao Airlines that he inherited from his father and the founder of JuneYao Group, the late Wang Junyao.
+Han’s net worth stands at around USD 1.1 billion, and he sources most of his fortune from shares in Juneyao Airlines that he inherited from his father and the founder of JuneYao Group, the late Wang Junyao.

 A subsidiary company of Shanghai JuneYao (Group) Co.
 Ltd, one of China’s top 100 private companies, Juneyao Airlines has its hubs at Hongqiao and Pudong International Airports.